CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 Note that if you still have the ServiceAccount and ClusterRoleBinding in there, you will need to have elevated privileges.

-## Installing the PostgreSQL Operator Monitoring Infrastructure
+## Installing the PGO Monitoring Infrastructure

 Please see the [PostgreSQL Operator Monitoring installation section]({{< relref "/installation/metrics" >}}) for instructions on how to install the PostgreSQL Operator Monitoring infrastructure.